iftikharsafi7/ALCOR_testing/README.md

 # ALCOR_testing
-Repository for data analysis of ASIC in Turin
+Repository for data analysis of ASIC.